Freddie & Frieda Falcon, a.k.a. The Birds

 Freddie Falcon was born in 1950 in the minds of the members of the Alpha Phi Omega fraternity.
 The idea was to try and create school spirit at BGSU athletics events.
 On January 16, 1950 at the BGSU vs. Ohio University basketball game, Freddie Falcon made his debut appearance introducing himself to the BGSU community.
 Under the head created from papier-mâché, a feathered cape and brown sweat suit outfit was Bob Taylor, BGSU’s first Freddie Falcon.

 Frieda first joined Freddie at BGSU on February 25, 1966 as Mrs. Freddie Falcon.
 Contrary to what one might think, Mrs. Freddie Falcon was actually a male cheerleader in disguise.
-Frieda re-emerged in 1980 as Freddie’s little sister and sidekick.
+As an officially-recognized mascot, Frieda re-emerged in 1980 as Freddie’s little sister and sidekick.
 Sue Sheard played the first official female Frieda during the 1980-81 school year.

 The spirited birds can be seen rooting for BGSU at football, men’s and women’s basketball, hockey and volleyball games, as well as just roaming around campus.
 The identity of the actual people who are selected to be Freddie and Frieda are not revealed until the end of the basketball and hockey seasons.